-- 1. Understand and recognize basic concepts and theories in the field of Ethnic Studies. - 2.
-Gain a further understanding of how racial and ethnic problems (including various manifestations of racism) are experienced in other cultures. - 3.
+- 1. Recognize and Use basic concepts and theories in the field of Ethnic Studies. - 2.
+Explain how racial and ethnic problems (including various manifestations of racism) are experienced in other cultures. - 3.
 Demonstrate, practice, interact, and learn from a multicultural perspective.
 See Suggested Multicultural Guidelines for Interaction and Learning located at the end of the syllabus.